Unquenched Charmonium and Beyond: Problem and its solution

 \subsubsection{1995: From lattice QCD to the screened potential—a step toward unquenching}

-The non-relativistic quark potential model has long served as an indispensable tool for understanding the spectrum of heavy quarkonia, systems where the relative motion of the heavy quark and antiquark is slow enough to warrant a Schrödinger equation treatment.
-The cornerstone of this approach is the Cornell potential, which combines a short-range Coulomb interaction from one-gluon exchange with a long-range linearly rising confining term\footnote{The Cornell potential used here differs slightly from the standard form given in Refs.~\cite{Eichten:1974af,Eichten:1978tg,Eichten:1979ms}.
+\changelabel{ The Cornell potential} combines a short-range Coulomb interaction from one-gluon exchange with a long-range linearly rising confining term\footnote{The Cornell potential used here differs slightly from the standard form given in Refs.~\cite{Eichten:1974af,Eichten:1978tg,Eichten:1979ms}\changelabel{, whose Coulomb potential was not multiplied by the color factor $\frac{4}{3}$ deduced from the color operator $\frac{\mathbf{\lambda}\cdot\mathbf{\lambda^\ast}}{4}$}.
 For practical purposes, we retain this modified version throughout the present subsection.}, $V(r) = -\frac{4\alpha_s}{3r} + \sigma r$.
 This model successfully described the masses and splittings of the low-lying $c\bar{c}$ and $b\bar{b}$ states.
 However, as experimental data on higher excitations accumulated in the 1980s and early 1990s, significant challenges arose.

 A central puzzle involved the charmonium states $\psi(4160)$ and $\psi(4415)$.
 In the standard linear potential model, the calculated mass of the $2D$ state fell near 4160 MeV, while the $4S$ state was predicted around 4415 MeV.
 This led to the natural assignments $\psi(4160) = \psi(2D)$ and $\psi(4415) = \psi(4S)$.
 While the mass agreement was acceptable, the predicted leptonic widths were in severe conflict with data.
 The leptonic width of a $^3S_1$ state is proportional to $|\psi(0)|^2$, the square of the wave function at the origin.
 For a $D$-wave state, $\psi(0)=0$ in the non-relativistic limit, leading to a vanishing leptonic width.
 Even with $S$-$D$ mixing or coupled-channel effects, the theoretical width for a $2D$-dominated state remained far too small to match the measured value of $\Gamma_{e^+e^-}(\psi(4160)) \approx 0.77$ keV, which was comparable to that of the $\psi(4040)$ ($3S$) state~\cite{Ding:1995he}.
 Conversely, for $\psi(4415)$ assigned as the $4S$ state, the linear potential model typically predicted $\Gamma_{e^+e^-} \sim 1.1$ keV, over a factor of two larger than the observed $0.47 \pm 0.10$ keV.
 These difficulties suggested that the linear confining potential might be too rigid for highly excited states, overestimating both level spacings and wave function concentrations at the origin~\cite{Ding:1995he}.